bignimbus/bignimbus.github.io/_posts/2019-06-24-methodical-html-css-development.markdown

 Getting down into the details of all the possibilities here might make this already-long article even longer, so I will save that subtopic for a future post.
-Image/media position is a fairly well-tread subject in the community so I'm confident you as the reader will navigate that successfully.
+Image/media positioning is a fairly well-tread subject in the community so I'm confident you as the reader will navigate that successfully.
 I would, however, like to get in a word about buttons.
 As a refresher, let's take a look at a sample button: